kettanaito/playwright-persona/README.md

 })
 ```

+## Session persistence

+**Authenticated sessions are always persisted when using Playwright Persona**.
+This allows us to promote test case-based authentication while keeping your tests performant and not DDoS'ing your authentication provider on each test run.

+Sessions are stored using the [`storageState`](https://playwright.dev/docs/api/class-apirequestcontext#api-request-context-storage-state) API in Playwright.
+Sessions are stored on the disk, in JSON files of a `${testId}-${personaName}.json` format.
+This means that each test case and each persona used in that test case yield unique session snapshots that can be reused later.

+When you authenticate as a persona, the library first checks if the corresponding session snapshot exists on the disk.
+If it does, it reads it and provides it to your `verifySession` method to verify.

+If the `verifySession` method resolves, the following happens:

+1. The library applies the session snapshot directly to your browser context without re-running the `createSession` instructions.

+If the `verifySession` method throws, indicating that the persisted session is stale, the following happens:

+1. The optional `destroySession` method is called.
+Use this method to clean up any test resources related to the previous, stale session.
+1. The `createSession` method is called, creating a new session and writing it to the disk again.

+From here, it's rinse and repeat.

 ## Authentication patterns

 When setting up authentication in tests, there are two main factors: the test user and the session.
 The test user can be _fixed_ or _random_.
 The session can be _disposable_ or _persistent_.
 A combination of these factors creates a different authentication pattern with its ups and downs.